 The city's water tower is painted like a strawberry since the town's claim to fame is being the strawberry capital of Texas.
 That, and this is George Strait's hometown.

-This place is also home to Ike Brown.
+This place is also home to Ike Coolidge.

 You’d like Ike.
 Most people do.
 He’s got personality, charm, class.
 He enjoys cowboys, Buzz Lightyear, and using the potty.
 Ike is two years old.

 Two weeks ago, he began having stomach pains.
 At first, his mother, Stephanie, didn’t think much about it.
 Tummy aches are as much a part of childhood as cowboys and Indians.
 Only, the pain didn’t go away.

 A few days later, Ike was in a bed at Children’s Methodist in San Antonio.
 They found a tumor outside his bladder.